Educational and Economic Access: Increase equitable access to educational and economic opportunities.

 - Invest in resources that provide professional networking opportunities and exposure to career and job opportunities, with a focus on target communities based on a criteria of need.

-- Recruit and retain a diverse City workforce that reflects the demographics of the city.
+- Recruit, retain, and set clear pathways for advancement to support a diverse City workforce that reflects the demographics of the city.

 - Increase the number of affordable high-quality child care services.